 Score explanation: Keele University has a certificate to prove that any energy they currently purchase off of the national grid is from a renewable source.
 Therefore 100% of the energy used on campus and by the medical school is from a renewable source at this moment in time.

-Keele University has been seeking to generate up to 80% of its own electricity through solar and wind power.
+3 Keele University has been seeking to generate up to 80% of its own electricity through solar and wind power.
 The sustainability scheme meant that since 2021, the installation of 26,000 solar photo-voltaic (PV) panels has begun at ground level in fields on the edge of the campus, and two wind turbines, which will power Keele's halls of residence, the chapel, teaching facilities, and Keele Hall.
 Currently the installation of 12,500 solar PV panels was completed in September 2021 and is now generating energy, and two wind turbines have finished being installed as of April 2022.
 Combined, they generate up to 50% of the University's campus electricity requirements from renewable sources, saving around 1,500 tonnes of carbon emissions each year.
 This is the same as last year.
 5.4.
-Are sustainable building practices utilised for new and old buildings on the medical school campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?

-- Yes, sustainable building practices are utilised for new buildings on the medical school campus 3 and the majority of old buildings have been retrofitted to be more sustainable. - Sustainable building practices are utilised for new buildings on the medical school campus, but 2 most old buildings have not been retrofitted. - 1 Sustainable building practices are inadequately or incompletely implemented for new buildings. - Sustainability is not considered in the construction of new buildings.
+Are sustainable building practices utilised for new and old buildings on the institution's campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?
+Yes, sustainable building practices are utilised for new buildings on the institution's campus and the majority of old buildings have been retrofitted to be more sustainable.
+(3 points) Sustainable building practices are utilised for new buildings on the institution's campus, but most old buildings have not been retrofitted.
+(2 points) Sustainable building practices are inadequately or incompletely implemented for new buildings.
+(1 point) Sustainability is not considered in the construction of new buildings.
+(0 points) Score Assigned:

 Score explanation: The estates team have developed a Sustainable Building Plan, which requires all new buildings to adhere to a certain standard.
 All new buildings are built following sustainable practices and the majority of old buildings have been retrofitted.
 For example by replacing inefficient lab equipment and replacing light bulbs with LEDs.
 This is the same as last year.

-5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

-Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
+3 5.5.
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
 Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.

-The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.

-The medical school or institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(2 points) The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point) The institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(0 points) 2 Score Assigned: